haxsaw/hikaru/README.rst

-But you don’t have to start with authoring Python: you can use hikaru to parse Kubernetes YAML into these same Python objects, at which point you can inspect the created objects, or even have hikaru emit Python source code that will re- create the same structure but from the Python interface.
+But you don’t have to start with authoring Python: you can use hikaru to parse Kubernetes YAML into these same Python objects, at which point you can inspect the created objects, modify them and re-generate new YAML, or even have hikaru emit Python source code that will re- create the same structure but from the Python interface.